Healthdirect Free Australian health advice you can count on.

 What causes haemophilia?

-Haemophilia is an inherited condition and occurs in families, but in one in 3 cases it appears in families with no previous history of the disorder.
+Haemophilia is an inherited condition and occurs in families, but 1 in 3 people with haemophilia will have it even without a family history of the disorder.

-It is caused by a mutation a gene — the instructions found inside cells.
+Haemophilia is caused by a mutation in a gene that is located on the X chromosome.

 How is haemophilia diagnosed?

-If haemophilia is suspected, blood tests can measure the levels of clotting factors.
+If your doctor suspects that you have haemophilia, they may refer you for blood tests to measure the levels of clotting factors in your blood.
 These tests can show the type and severity of the disease.

-Genetic testing can often confirm a diagnosis of haemophilia, although a gene mutation can’t always be found.
+Genetic testing can often confirm a diagnosis of haemophilia, but in some cases, doctors won’t know if you have a gene mutation.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.